-$m \Delta$ 3.G.A.
+△ 3.G.A.
 Reason with shapes and their attributes.

-- Understand that shapes in different categories may share attributes, and that the shared attributes can define a larger category.
-Compare and classify shapes by their sides and angles.
-Recognize rhombi, rectangles, squares, and trapezoids as examples of quadrilaterals, and draw examples of quadrilaterals that do not belong to any of these subcategories. - 2.
-Partition two-dimensional figures into equal areas, and express the area of each part as a unit fraction of the whole.
+- Understand that shapes in different categories (e.g., rhombuses, rectangles, and others) may share attributes, (e.g., having four sides), and that the shared attributes can define a larger category. (e.g., quadrilaterals).
+Recognize rhombiuses, rectangles, and squares, and trapezoids as examples of quadrilaterals, and draw examples of quadrilaterals that do not belong to any of these subcategories. - Partition two-diminsional figures shapes into parts with equal areas, and Eexpress the area of each part as a unit fraction of the whole.

-Example: Draw lines to separate a shape into 4 parts with equal area, and describe the area of each part as $\frac{1}{4}$ of the area of the shape.
+2 For eExample: Draw lines to separate, partition a shape into 4 parts with equal area, and describe the area of each part as 1/4 of the area of the shape.